 p=reject; v=DMARC1; rua=mailto:[email protected]

-Wrong tag order. v=DMARC1 must always come first, p= must come second.
+Wrong tag order. v=DMARC1 must always come first.
+Put p= immediately after it in normal published records.

 v=dmarc1; p=REJECT